idanudel/openhab-honeywellhome/README.md

 ### 2. Create openhab Honeywell app in your Honeywell developer account:
 ![step_2](.github/images/step_2.png?raw=true)

-* callback url is not really matter for this add beta version
+* callback url is not really matter for this beta version

 ### 3. Bind your Openhab Honeywell app to your Honeywell thermostats account: